Koredotcom/docs/docs/xo/app-settings/language-management/multilingual-vas-components-feature-support.md

 <tr>
 <td><strong>( … )</strong>
 <br>
-contain a pattern i.e when a pattern or part of a pattern is enclosed in these parentheses, we treat it as a pattern unlike [ ] and { }.
+contain a pattern i.e when a pattern or part of a pattern is enclosed in these<br> parentheses, we treat it as a pattern unlike [ ] and { }.
 </td>
 <td>All languages
 </td>